 Lastly, when you disassemble that much of an engine, there often are some other parts that are worth replacing while you have the engine taken that far apart.
-Things like thermostats, water pumps, timing belts, engine coolant, engine oil, and other gaskets like intake manifold and exhaust manifold gaskets are all options to be replaced during a head gasket repair.
+Things like the thermostat, water pumps, timing belts, engine coolant, engine oil, and other gaskets like the intake manifold and exhaust manifold gaskets are all options to be replaced during a head gasket repair.
 Deciding to add these replacement items is often smart as they can save you from future repairs and costs, but can significantly increase your blown head gasket repair cost.
-Lastly, if you have a badly blown head gasket it may even require machining of your engine block or head which is complicated work only done by specialty machine shops.
-If this is required on your vehicle you can add hundreds of dollars to your repair costs.

-All of these factors can add up and make your blown head gasket repair bill very high, and for good reasons.
+All of these factors can add up and make your blown head gasket repair bill very high.
 The good news in all of this is that you do have another option to fix your blown head gasket.
 Replacing the head gasket is the most common fix for a blown head gasket, but there is another way that is guaranteed to repair your head gasket leak.
 BlueDevil makes an easy to use product that is guaranteed to seal your head gasket leak called Pour-N-Go Head Gasket Sealer.
 BlueDevil Pour-N-Go Head Gasket Sealer is a chemical additive that you can pour directly into the radiator of your vehicle.
-Once inside your vehicle’s cooling system, BlueDevil Pour-N-Go Head Gasket Sealer will seek out the leak in your head gasket and form a chemical weld there due to the temperature differential.
+Once inside your vehicle’s cooling system, BlueDevil Pour-N-Go Head Gasket Sealer will seek out the leak in your head gasket and form a permanent weld there.

 BlueDevil Pour-N-Go is guaranteed to seal your vehicle’s leaking head gasket, so before you spend a crazy amount of money on replacing your head gasket, pick up a bottle of BlueDevil Pour-N-Go Head Gasket Sealer to save yourself time and money!